 By leveraging AI to drive the process from data collection and analysis through to strategy and execution, it allows the technology to measure engagement data, make recommendations, and execute in near real-time.
 It also enables the ability for true customization and personalization as AI has the capability to analyze and manage vast amounts of data and to act on a scale that even a small army of marketers couldn’t match.
 With this approach, AI-autonomous marketers are better able to harness the full potential of AI technologies.

-To find out more about the challenges marketers face in adopting AI technologies and how marketers are successfully implementing AI, please join our upcoming webinar.
+To find out more about the challenges marketers face in adopting AI technologies and how marketers are successfully implementing AI, view our recent webcast with Forrester.